Community Eye Service

 - Optical coherence tomography (OCT)

-- Excision and / or cautery of non-sinister lesion of the eye lid
+- Excision and / or cautery of non-sinister eye lid lesions

 - Chalazion incision and curettage